Phosphor

 Toast(Corner) Role Corner-anchored, click-through, no exclusive zone

-Edge is Top | Bottom | Left | Right; Corner is TopLeft | TopRight | BottomLeft | BottomRight.
+Edge is Top | Bottom | Left | Right.
+Corner is TopLeft | TopRight | BottomLeft | BottomRight.

 The parameterised Panel and Toast functions return a fresh Role per call so the scope prefix encodes the edge/corner variant.